gorgonia/gorgonia.github.io/content/tutorials/mnist-cuda.md

 ## Preparing the code

-There is a lot of different hardware.
+There is many different hardware.
 To address the specificities, Gorgonia provides a command that generates binding specifically for your hardware.
 This function is carried by a specific tool call `cudagen`

 {{% notice warning %}}
-`cudagen` does not play well with go modules, you need to turn them off.
+`cudagen` does not play well with go modules, and you need to turn them off.
 {{% /notice %}}

-Those commands installs the cudagen tool and generates the cuda binding.
+Those commands install the cudagen tool and generate the cuda binding.
 ```shell
 ~ export GO111MODULE=off
 ~ go install gorgonia.org/gorgonia/cmd/cudagen